*This post was updated on 07/13/2023.

 - Awards & Recognition

 Please share these 15 tips of video conferencing etiquette to your colleagues.
-The more confident one is on a video conference the better adoption will be.
+The more confident everyone is on a video conference, the better your future meetings will go!